absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 ## Introduction

-To properly handle exceptions across the different contexts, such as CLI, Web and API requests, Node IoC made an exception handler that handles all those cases in a proper way, besides logging the exceptions through the logger.
+To properly handle exceptions across the different contexts, such as CLI, Web and API requests, Node IoC made an exception handler that handles all those cases the proper way, besides logging the exceptions through the logger.

 The bound exception handler is located in a Node IoC application.
 It extends the framework's exception handler, so you can easily interact before or after different handling phases or completely override some handling phases.